izihawa/summa/docs/_includes/quick-start-snippet.md

 {% include import-data-to-summa-snippet.sh %}
 ```

-Now, we have WikiBooks database indexed locally.
+For now, WikiBooks database is indexed locally.

 ### Query <a name="query"></a>
 Let's do a test query!